amitghosh1990/LoginApp/README.md

 5.once deployed, open following url:<br>
 http://localhost:8080/swagger-ui.html<br>
 http://localhost:8080/h2-console<br>

-deployment:
+**The above URL as per local system deployment.<br>

+<h2><b>Deployment in cloud:</b></h2>

-Use Manifest-<profile>.yml file for PCF deployment in respective environments.Rename only deployment specific file like rename menifest-dev.yml to menifest.yml. all profiles are available in git repository.
+<b>PCF platform:</b> Use Manifest-<profile>.yml file for PCF deployment in respective environments.Rename only deployment specific file like rename menifest-dev.yml to menifest.yml. all profiles are available in git repository.
 This file contains rout url,application name, memory/space allocation to run application,java build packetc.<br>
-For AWS deployment, upload your jar in S3 storage and then copy to your EC2 instance and run the jar file. change the packaging as needed, i am using war packaging.<br>
+<b>AWS platform:</b> For AWS deployment, upload your jar in S3 storage and then copy to your EC2 instance and run the jar file. change the packaging as needed, i am using war packaging.<br>

-**The above URL as per local system deployment.
 </body>
 </html>